Birational Geometry of Singular Moduli Spaces of O'Grady Type: Singular Moduli Spaces of O'Grady Type

 By taking the $(1,1)$ components on both sides of the map $\pi^*$ between the second cohomology groups, we get the map between the N\'{e}ron-Severi lattices.
 Similarly, we can take the $(1,1)$ components on both sides of the Hodge isometry $\theta_\sigma^{\mathrm{tr}}$ to get the desired isometry $\theta_\sigma$. \end{proof}

+\begin{remark} We briefly describe how the map $\theta_\sigma^{\mathrm{tr}}$ will be constructed in the proof of Theorem \ref{thm:hodge-isom}.
+Indeed, we will see that it is the unique lift of $\Phi^{\cE}$ along $i^*$ in the diagram

-\begin{remark} The map $\theta_\sigma$ is sometimes also referred to as the Mukai morphism in the literature.
-However, we prefer to call it the \emph{algebraic Mukai morphism}, to distinguish it from the Mukai morphism $\theta_\sigma^{\mathrm{tr}}$. \end{remark}
+where $\Phi^{\cE}$ is the classical Mukai morphism induced by the (quasi-)universal family $\cE$ on the stable locus $M_\sigma^{\mathrm{st}}(\vv)$ of the moduli space, and $i^*$ is the pullback along an open embedding.
+The map $\theta_\sigma$, which is the restriction of $\theta_\sigma^\mathrm{tr}$, is sometimes also referred to as the Mukai morphism in the literature.
+However, we prefer to call it the \emph{algebraic Mukai morphism}, to distinguish it from the Mukai morphism $\theta_\sigma^{\mathrm{tr}}$, which includes the $(2,0)$ and $(0,2)$ components on both sides. \end{remark}

 \begin{remark} We would also like to point out that, although $\theta_\sigma^{\mathrm{tr}}$ and $\theta_\sigma$ a priori depend on the choice of the generic stability condition $\sigma$, they in fact only depend on the choice of the open chamber $\cC \in \stab(X)$ containing $\sigma$.
 This is because the moduli space is the same for all interior points of $\cC$.
 Therefore, in \cite{BM12,BM13}, the Mukai morphism and algebraic Mukai morphism are sometimes also denoted by $\theta_\cC^{\mathrm{tr}}$ and $\theta_\cC$ respectively. \end{remark}